How the Fellowship Works

 Custom Approach

-The Hub customizes its acceleration engagements to maximize impact for each innovator, adjusting the program based on specific needs.
+The Hub customizes its tracks to maximize impact for each innovator, adjusting the program based on specific needs.
 What follows is a general framework.

-Most startups and nonprofits come to the program to solve one of two types of challenges:
+Most organizations come to the program to solve one of two types of challenges:

-• Validation and Model Development: Innovators work with their Hub Coach and Lead Mentors to determine the best path and partners to validate the impact of their interventions.
-Based on validated impact, assistance is provided in developing a sustainable business model to drive scale, including exploring DTC, reimbursement and public funding mechanisms.
+• Validation: Innovators work with their Hub Coach and Advisors to determine how to validate the impact of their interventions.
+Based on validated impact, assistance is provided in developing a sustainable business model to drive scale, including exploring DTC, reimbursement, and public funding mechanisms.

-• Go-to-Market Strategy and Scaling: With guidance from their Hub Coach and Lead Mentors, innovators will develop or update their go-to-market plan and drive a test-and-learn approach to scale engagement and adoption across key stakeholders.
-Based on the plan, The Hub will introduce innovators to potential customers and partners.
+• Engagement Science: With guidance from their Hub Coach and Advisors, innovators will develop or update their value proposition and drive a test-and-learn approach to scale engagement and adoption across key stakeholders.
+Where possible, the Hub will introduce innovators to potential customers and partners.

-Innovators assess progress with the Hub team, iterate on models and strategies based on feedback, develop a post-graduation plan to accelerate their impact, and prepare to present at the impact fair.
+Innovators assess progress with the Hub team, iterate on models and strategies based on feedback, develop a post-graduation plan to accelerate their impact, and prepare to present at the Solution Fair.

-The Hub Impact Fair is an interactive event where innovators demonstrate their innovations to stakeholders.
-Participants spend three days onsite at Georgetown University for preparation and participation.
+The Hub Solution’s Fair is an interactive event where innovators demonstrate their innovations and learnings to stakeholders.
+Fellows return onsite to Georgetown University to re-connect with their team, lead a “science fair” style exhibition with stakeholders and community members, and discuss ongoing needs and support.

 Innovators receive ongoing support, including resources, mentorship, and networking.
-Office hours continue year-round, and innovators are encouraged to stay active in the Hub’s community.
+Innovators are encouraged to stay active in the Hub’s community.